apache/arrow/docs/source/format/FormatIntro.rst

    :scale: 70%
    :alt: Diagram with tabular data of 4 rows and columns.

-Traditionally, in order to read the following data into memory you would have some kind of structure representing the following rows:
+Data can be represented in memory using a row based format or a column based format.
+The row based format stores data by row meaning the rows are adjacent in the computer memory:

 .. figure:: ./images/columnar-diagram_2.svg
    :alt: Tabular data being structured row by row in computer memory.

-That means that you have all the information for every row together in memory.

-A columnar format keeps the data organised by column instead of by row making analytical operations like filtering, grouping, aggregations and others much more efficient.
+In a columnar format, on the other hand, the data is organised by column instead of by row making analytical operations like filtering, grouping, aggregations and others much more efficient.
 CPU can maintain memory locality and require less memory jumps to process the data.
 By keeping the data contiguous in memory it also enables vectorization of the computations.
 Most modern CPUs have single instructions, multiple data (SIMD) enabling parallel processing and execution of instructions on vector data in single CPU